 As you can see, I’m not alone in using the opportunity to travel under the guise of young adult fan fiction.
 This push pin visitor map in the Chamber of Commerce / Visitor Center is mind-boggling, right?

 While we were in the area, we did manage to visit some other really great destinations in Washington’s Olympic Peninsula, including the Olympic National Park (read our recommendations in this story) and Cape Flattery (read about our adventure in this story).

 Not knowing exact demographics on the number of visitors or the impact on the local economy, I can only surmise the people of Forks have greatly benefited from Meyer’s choice of primary story location.
 In fact, you might expect the local tourism board to capitalize on this steady stream of national and international visitors.

-Beyond Bella’s pickup truck (see the feature photo) and a small collection of magnets, bumper stickers, and t-shirts at the at the Chamber of Commerce and some branded gift shops running through the downtown business corridor, uber fans might be disappointed.
+Beyond Bella’s pickup truck (see the feature photo) and a small collection of magnets, bumper stickers, and t-shirts at the at the Chamber of Commerce and some branded gift shops running through the downtown business corridor, super fans might be disappointed.

 As an example, here’s the Swan house:

 And a wooden “treaty line” sign near the 110 turnoff to the coastal town of La Push:

 La Push doesn’t have much to do or see, but there are various hiking trails leading out to Second Beach (perhaps the highlight of the trip).

 Overall, if you are making the mecca to Forks for the ultimate Twilight Saga experience, you will likely be disappointed.* If you are on a grand adventure through the Olympic Peninsula and Olympic National Park, by all means, stop and snap a few photographs and go on a few hikes to fully appreciate the natural splendor of the region.